gcuddy/gcuddy.github.io/_posts/2018-11-15-good-theatre-runs-smooth.md

 title: "Good theatre runs smooth"
 ---

-I have this theory that you can pretty accurartely judge if a play is going to be good from its first moments.
-The light go down, maybe some music comes in, and that's the most exciting part: you have us.
+I have this theory that you can pretty accurately judge if a play is going to be good from its first moments.
+The lights go down, maybe some music comes in, and that's the most exciting part: you have us.
 For a moment you think, "this play might change my life": the excitement of the play starting, another world emerging.
 It's stuck with me since my childhood as my absolute favorite part of the theatre.
 Then the lights comes up, and you realize: *Oh.
 No. This is not going to change my life after all.* I almost always feel let down.

 It takes a lot for a play to regain that magical feeling.
 It's rare that a production can lose me in its first moments, and end up being a great experience.
-(It does happen, though.)
+(It does happen, though!)

-So that brings me to this first moment.
 Now, some directors might devote too much time to getting that first moment right, and then let the rest of the play fall through the cracks.
 You don't want to have an explosive first moment and then let us down the rest of the time.

 Instead, you want to hook us, and have the whole thing run smooth.